David Suzuki: Social commentary

-Genetically modified food
+Genetically modified crops

-Suzuki has been criticized for his pseudoscientific beliefs on GMOs.
+Suzuki has been criticized for his statements about the safety of genetically modified crops.
 Suzuki has written that "products of biotechnology are being rammed into our food, onto our fields and into our medicines, without any public participation in discussions and with the complicity, indeed, the active support and funding of governments.
 But there are profound health, ecological and economic ramifications of this activity."
 In a 1999 CP Wire article, Suzuki is quoted as saying: "Any politician or scientist who tells you these products are safe is either very stupid or lying."
 In an interview with CBC TV, Suzuki argues that the science showing GMOs are safe is "very, very bad science" and that the commercialization of GMOs is "driven by money."
 In 2012, his foundation's website included an "Understanding GMO" page that said, "the safety of GMO foods is unproven and a growing body of research connects these foods with health concerns."